fuzzycode/pytvdbapi/README.rst

     $cd pytvdbapi/
     $python setup.py install

+Depending on your platform, you may need root permission to execute the above commands.

 To get the latest development version you can install directly from source.
 Note that no guaranties are made as to the stability of the source tree::